What is Disruptive Mood Dysregulation Disorder?

 • Intense temper outbursts (both verbal and behavioral) occurring three or more times per week

 DMDD can debilitate a child’s development as it may keep them out of specific situations.
-For example, a child with DMDD will likely not be able to participate in after-school activities with his/her peers as irritability is to big an issue.
+For example, a child with DMDD will be unable to participate in after-school activities with their peers as irritability is too big an issue.

-Furthermore, in order to be diagnosed, a child must struggle with these symptoms steadily for 12 months or more.
+Furthermore, to be diagnosed, a child must struggle with these symptoms steadily for 12 months or more.

 Since DMDD is such a new disorder, the risk factors for this condition remain unknown.